Samuel-Osian-Andrews/GroupThink/readme.md

     ## [2] "The course workload is manageable within my schedule."
     ## [3] "Feedback from assignments is helpful for my learning."

-## Benefits of `unify()`

-`unify()` is a response to key bottlenecks and common mistakes when analysing survey data.
-The function is beneficial because it…

-- **Allows for easy groupings.** `unify()` makes it very easy to group together different Likert-style responses (e.g. combining `Somewhat agree` with `Strongly agree`, or `Excellent` and `Very good`).
-It’s now extremely difficult to make mistakes with incorrect groupings, as `unify()` alerts you of any unassigned responses.

-- **Automates your calculations.** `unify()` handles n and proportion calculations for you, meaning you no longer have to undertake complex data manipulation tasks, avoiding functions such as `pivot_longer()`, which can result in inaccurate figures if you’re not careful!

-- **Works with full questions as column headers**.
-Typically, exporting survey responses (such as from Microsoft Forms or SurveyMonkey) will leave you with full questions (e.g. “Do you agree or disagree that…”) as column headers.
-This is usually a nightmare to work with in R.
-  Because `unify()` works on column indexes, rather than column names, you don’t need to worry about recoding your columns or typing out full survey questions throughout your code.

-- **Gives usable outputs**. `unify()` neatly integrates with ggplot, allowing you to visualise your aggregated data.
-Alternatively, you can produce formatted tables through the gtTable argument.

-- **Presents clear, readable syntax**.
-Even for those unfamiliar with R syntax, `unify()` makes it very clear exactly how you’ve grouped together your responses, improving readability and reproducibility.

-- **Means faster insights**.
-With just a few lines of code, this function could save you hours worth of work for large survey projects.

 ## The `assess()` function

 You might find it beneficial to run GroupThink’s `assess()` function,